 For example, newer phones will handle large sites better, and load times are typically faster on a wireless network (versus a cellular connection).

-The Safari mobile browser on iOS may display this error if your page size is too big.
-Follow these tips to make them smaller.
+Some mobile browsers on may display an error message if your page size is too big.
+Follow these tips to make your pages smaller.

 Keep your pages under 5 MB